UMR-CNRM/vortex/sphinx/index.rst

    :maxdepth: 1

    List of default geometries (from geometries.ini) <geometries>
+   List of default BDPE identifiers (from bdpe-map-resources.ini) <bdpe-map-resources>
    List of default pollutant elements (from pollutants-elements-std.ini) <pollutants-elements-std>
    List of default pollutant sites (from pollutants-sites-std.ini) <pollutants-sites-std>
    checkreport